Ikea fined €1 million by French court in spying case | DW | 15.06.2021

 Ikea didn't immediately respond to the court's decision.

-Ikea France's former chief executive, Jean-Louis Baillot, was found guilty and given a two-year suspended prison sentence.
+Ikea France's former chief executive, Jean-Louis Baillot, was found guilty and given a 2-year suspended prison sentence.
 He was also fined €50,000 for storing personal data.

 Baillot had previously denied wrongdoing and blamed the former head of risk management, Jean-Francois Paris, who has admitted to sending names of people to a private security firm, Eirpace.